ilyacantor/AODv3/replit.md

 ### Derived Classifications

 Shadow and Zombie classifications are derived post-pipeline:
--   **Shadow Asset**: Active but lacks IdP or CMDB presence, WITH actionable spend (recurring finance, cloud, or discovery evidence).
-One-time purchases and expense reimbursements are NOT flagged as shadow per Farm policy.
+-   **Shadow Asset**: Active but lacks IdP or CMDB presence, WITH actionable spend (recurring finance or cloud evidence).
+One-time purchases and discovery-only signals are NOT flagged as shadow.
 -   **Zombie Asset**: Has IdP/CMDB presence but no recent activity (90-day window).

+**Actionable Spend Policy**: Shadow classification requires ACTIONABLE spend evidence:
+- **Recurring finance** (contracts or recurring transactions with `HAS_RECURRING_FINANCE`), OR
+- **Cloud evidence** (actual infrastructure with `HAS_CLOUD`)

-**Recurring Spend Policy**: Assets with only one-time finance transactions (HAS_ONETIME_FINANCE) and no cloud/discovery evidence are NOT classified as shadow.
-This filters expense reimbursements and one-time purchases that don't represent ongoing SaaS subscriptions.
+Discovery alone (`HAS_DISCOVERY`) or one-time finance (`HAS_ONETIME_FINANCE`) without recurring spend/cloud is NOT sufficient for shadow classification.
+This filters expense reimbursements, one-time purchases, and discovery-only signals that don't represent ongoing SaaS subscriptions requiring governance action.

 ### Vendor Hypothesis (Inference Layer)